zty0510/Final_Project/report/Project Report - Week 3.md

 ## Implementation

-- How do you share the flight data between the crawler and the web server?
+- How do you share the flight data between the crawler and the control panel?
 Which approach do you choose?
 - Which parameters in your program is allowed to be changed?